FORMER SENATOR ADAM EBBIN

 Picture

-Adam has been a leader on advancing public safety in the General Assembly, banning firearms in state owned buildings and on the grounds of the State Capitol (SB 1215, 2021), prohibiting public and private school personnel from recommending to a prospective employer a current or former staff member suspected of sexual misconduct (SB 605, 2018; SB 832, 2020), and providing support to victims of human trafficking (SB 259, 2012 and HB2190, 2011).
+Adam was a leader on advancing public safety in the General Assembly, banning firearms in state-owned buildings and on the grounds of the State Capitol (SB 1215, 2021), prohibiting public and private school personnel from recommending suspected sexual misconduct offenders to prospective employers (SB 605, 2018; SB 832, 2020), and providing support to victims of human trafficking (SB 259, 2012 and HB 2190, 2011).

-He has worked tirelessly to protect our rights, passing a comprehensive ban on discrimination in employment, housing, and public accommodations on the basis of sexual orientation or gender identity (SB 868, 2020), decriminalizing and then legalizing marijuana (SB 2, 2020; SB 1406, 2021), establishing statutory penalties for unlawful evictions (SB 1215, 2021), allowing employees to sue employers for stealing their earned wages (SB 838, 2020), protecting the Latino community from legal fraud (SB 503, 2014), and creating a public defender office in Arlington County (HB 1500, 2004).
+He worked tirelessly to protect civil rights; he passed a comprehensive ban on discrimination in employment, housing, and public accommodations on the basis of sexual orientation or gender identity (SB 868, 2020).
+He also decriminalized and then legalized marijuana (SB 2, 2020; SB 1406, 2021), established statutory penalties for unlawful evictions (SB 1215, 2021), allowed employees to sue employers for stealing earned wages (SB 838, 2020), protected the Latino community from legal fraud (SB 503, 2014), and created a public defender office in Arlington County (HB 1500, 2004).

-Adam has been a champion for coalition building and pragmatic solutions, passing legislation to enable lower interest rates on deferred property taxes for seniors (HB 2635, 2005), providing prenatal care for immigrant mothers (SB 568, 2012), and ending the practice of suspending driver's licenses for nonpayment of court costs and fees (SB 10, 2020).
+Adam was a champion for coalition building and pragmatic solutions.
+He passed legislation to enable lower interest rates on deferred property taxes for seniors (HB 2635, 2005), provided prenatal care for immigrant mothers (SB 568, 2012), and ended the practice of suspending driver's licenses for nonpayment of court costs and fees (SB 10, 2020).

-A native of Commack, New York, Adam has resided in Alexandria since 1989 and is a 1985 graduate of American University in Washington, DC.
-He was a Fellow with the Flemming Foundation for Legislative Leadership in 2006 and at the University of Virginia's Sorensen Institute for Political Leadership in 2000.
-In 2012, Adam was also a Fellow at Harvard University's Kennedy School program for Senior Executives in State and Local Government.
+A native of Commack, New York, Adam resided in Alexandria beginning in 1989 and was a 1985 graduate of American University in Washington, DC.
+He was a Fellow with the Flemming Foundation for Legislative Leadership (2006), the University of Virginia's Sorensen Institute for Political Leadership (2000), and Harvard University's Kennedy School program for Senior Executives in State and Local Government (2012).

 Paid for and authorized by Ebbin for Virginia